mikebrady/alac/README.md

 ```
 # make install
 ```
+Make it Available
+---
 * Finally, to make the library visible during compilation, you need to tell `ld` about it.
 Be careful here – if you are on FreeBSD, the Linux commands will mess up your system.
 On Linux, use the following command:
 ```
 # ldconfig -v
 ```
-On FreeBSD you must add the location of the `soxr.pc` file to the `PKG_CONFIG_PATH`, if it exists, and define it otherwise.
+On FreeBSD you must add the location of the `alac.pc` file to the `PKG_CONFIG_PATH`, if it exists, and define it otherwise.
 Here is what you do if it doesn't already exist:
 ```
 $ PKG_CONFIG_PATH="/usr/local/lib/pkgconfig"
 $ export PKG_CONFIG_PATH